Ethnocracy: Israel

 Israel has been labeled an ethnocracy by scholars such as Alexandre Kedar, Shlomo Sand, Oren Yiftachel, Asaad Ghanem, Haim Yakobi, Nur Masalha and Hannah Naveh.
-It is also viewed as an apartheid state by various organisations, including B'Tselem, Human Rights Watch and Amnesty International, due to actions committed against Palestinians that they see as emblematic of such a state.
+It is also viewed as an apartheid state by various organisations, including B'Tselem, Human Rights Watch and Amnesty International, due to their continued illegal occupation of Palestinian territories and repressive actions committed against Palestinians that are seen as emblematic of such a state.

 However, some Israeli scholars such as Gershon Shafir, Yoav Peled and Sammy Smooha prefer the term ethnic democracy to describe Israel, which is intended to represent a "middle ground" between an ethnocracy and a liberal democracy.
 Smooha in particular argues that ethnocratic democracies, allowing a privileged status to a dominant ethnic majority while ensuring that all individuals have equal rights, are defensible.
 His opponents reply that insofar as Israel contravenes equality in practice, the term 'democratic' in his equation is flawed.

+The Israeli Declaration of Independence includes specific language that provides rights to all of the inhabitants of the country.

+"THE STATE OF ISRAEL will be open for Jewish immigration and for the Ingathering of the Exiles; it will foster the development of the country for the benefit of all its inhabitants; it will be based on freedom, justice and peace as envisaged by the prophets of Israel; it will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex; it will guarantee freedom of religion, conscience, language, education and culture; it will safeguard the Holy Places of all religions; and it will be faithful to the principles of the Charter of the United Nations."

 In 2018, Israel passed the Nation-State Bill which declared that "The right to exercise national self-determination in the State of Israel is unique to the Jewish people."
 The law also changed the status of Arabic, from an official language to a language with a special status, with Hebrew remaining the sole official language of Israel.

+Lebanon

+Lebanon has been described as ethnocratic due to key government positions being reserved to members of certain ethnicities; the presidency is reserved for Maronite Christians, the prime ministership for Sunni Muslim, and the parliamentary speakership for Shia Muslims.
+Ethnic minorities, such as Armenians and Syriac Catholics, are ineligible for these positions.
+The 1989 Taif Agreement allots fifty percent of parliamentary seats to Christians and fifty percent to Muslims.